arwashah/Snake-Game/README.md

 I wanted to go beyond just following tutorials and actually build something from scratch that has a real frontend, a real backend, and they talk to each other.

-The game is simple — you're a snake, you eat food, you grow, you try not to die.
+The game is simple.You're a snake, you eat food, you grow, you try not to die.
 But under the hood there's a Node.js server running that saves every score to a leaderboard, so you're always competing against previous runs.